 Some rest areas will be closed for prolonged periods while they’re being upgraded.
 There’s usually signage on the interstate to indicate this.

 Most rest areas either have security guards or regular Police patrols.
 However, don’t rely on this.
 If you’re going to leave your RV, make sure it’s properly secured, and the alarm is turned on.

 9. Camping World for the Adventurer

-As the largest supplier of RVs and RV related goods, Camping World is an obvious place to park overnight for free.
+As the largest supplier of RVs and RV-related goods, Camping World overnight parking is obvious.
 However, not so fast.

 While it was true if you go back a decade or more that these retail stores were sure things for overnight boondocking, that’s not been true for some time.

-10. Free Camping on Public or Private Land for Dispersed Stays
+10. Free Camping on Public or Private Land for Dispersed Camping Stays

 RV camping on public lands (government-owned) is popular in certain parts of the country.